bwmeyers/tauclean/README.md

 The technique is based on the extensively used CLEAN algorithms used for synthesis image reconstruction.

 Included in package are two scripts:
 * `simulate` - A simulation tool to artificially create scattered pulse profiles

 * `tauclean` - The deconvolution program which will attempt to reconstruct the intrinsic, unscattered pulse profile.
   It can:

-    * search the pulse broadening time scale (tau) parameter space and provide metrics to judge the best model, or
+  * search the pulse broadening time scale (tau) parameter space and provide metrics to judge the best model; or

   * deconvolve a specified PBF model (with a known tau) from the data

 ## Usage